Entangling macroscopic light states by delocalized photon addition

+Our basic ingredient is the possibility of performing the coherent delocalized addition of a single photon over different modes.
 Photon addition (by the creation operator $\hat{a}^{\dagger}$) and subtraction (by the annihilation operator $\hat{a}$) have already demonstrated to be extremely useful for performing operations normally unavailable in the realm of Gaussian quantum optics \cite{kerr,noiseless,progopt}.
-Photon subtraction from a single-mode photonic state can de-Gaussify it~\cite{degauss} and enhance its non-classicality~\cite{catsub}.
+Photon subtraction from a single-mode photonic state can de-Gaussify it~\cite{degauss} and enhance its nonclassicality~\cite{catsub}.
 Moreover, it can increase and distill existing two-mode entanglement \cite{entinc,entdist}.
-On the other hand, photon addition has the unique capability of creating (single-mode) non-classicality~\cite{sciadd,qpn} and (multi-mode) entanglement, whatever the input states.
+On the other hand, photon addition has the unique capability of creating (single-mode) nonclassicality~\cite{sciadd,qpn} and (multimode) entanglement, whatever the input states.

 In particular, the coherent addition of a single photon to two distinct field modes, $1$ and $2$, entangles them, and the entanglement produced by a balanced superposition of the kind $\hat{a}^{\dagger}_1+ e^{i\varphi}\hat{a}^{\dagger}_2$ depends on the states of light already present in the two modes before the operation.
 If both are originally in a vacuum state, one simply obtains a single-photon mode-entangled state \cite{remoteprep} of the kind $\vert \psi\rangle_{12} = ( \vert 1\rangle_1 \vert 0\rangle_2 + e^{i\varphi}\vert 0\rangle_1 \vert 1\rangle_2)/\sqrt{2}$.
 If different quantum states originally populate the field modes, the state resulting from delocalized photon addition may present different features.
-For example, injecting a vacuum and a coherent state in the two input modes give rise to a so-called hybrid discrete/continuous-variable entanglement of the two output modes \cite{hybrident}.
+For example, injecting a vacuum and a coherent state in the two input modes gives rise to a so-called hybrid discrete/continuous-variable entanglement of the two output modes \cite{hybrident}.

 Here we study the effect of delocalized single-photon addition on two input modes containing identical coherent states $\vert \alpha\rangle$, as schematically illustrated in Fig.\ref{fig:expscheme}.
+The general entangled state produced by this operation can be written as follows: